-The Parish Council meets at Honingham Village Hall, at 7.00pm on the second Wednesday of the month except August and January.
+The Parish Council meets at Honingham Village Hall, at 7.00pm on the second Wednesday of the month except August.

 Meeting Dates for 2023-24